Frequently Asked Questions

 Legal Document Preparer

 If you represent yourself, you might use a legal document preparer.
 A legal document preparer is an independent paralegal who has been certified by Arizona to prepare legal documents without the supervision of an attorney.
 They are very knowledgeable about Arizona law and the court requirements for legal documents.
-Importantly, they cannot give legal advice because they are not licensed attorneys.
+Importantly, they cannot give legal advice because they aren’t licensed attorneys or legal paraprofessionals.
 Legal document preparers provide information on the law, but they ultimately draft exactly what you tell them to draft.
 Hiring a legal document preparer can be a cost-effective option if you only need help formalizing your legal documents.
-However, because they are drafting what you tell them to, you have less assurance whether your agreements will be approved by the court.
+However, because they’re drafting what you tell them to, you have less assurance whether your agreements will be approved by the court.

 Importantly, Arizona has a mandatory 60-day waiting period before a divorce can be granted.
-The 60 days begin after you file your Petition for Dissolution.
+The 60 days begin upon service of your Petition for Dissolution or, if using the court’s summary consent decree process, upon filing your Petition and Response for Dissolution.
 This mandatory waiting period applies in all situations.
-It applies if you file your Petition for Dissolution before mediating and you reach your agreements quicker than the 60 days.
-It also applies if you wait to file your Petition for Dissolution after mediating and reaching full agreements.
 No Arizona divorce will be finalized until that 60-day period is over.

 Of course, setting your own pace also means that if you need to slow down the process for any reason, you easily can.
-A couple common reasons include accommodating schedules and stepping back temporarily to lessen the tension around any impasses that may arise.
+Some common reasons include accommodating schedules, testing potential agreements, and stepping back temporarily to lessen the tension around any impasses that may arise.

 Further, slowing down your mediation doesn’t necessarily mean your divorce will take longer than litigating.
 Litigating a divorce can easily take upwards of a year or longer.
 Often, litigation can be drawn out by how much you and your spouse are fighting versus agreeing.
-Additionally, you are at the mercy of the busy court calendar when scheduling each hearing throughout the litigation process.
+Additionally, you’re at the mercy of the court’s busy calendar for when each hearing is scheduled throughout the litigation process.

 The process can vary slightly from one mediation firm to another.
 This is a general overview of what to expect from all family mediations.

-You and your spouse will each need to state which issue(s) brought you to mediation.
-You will also provide your current positions on each issue.
+You and your spouse will each need to state which issue(s) brought you to mediation and provide your current positions on each issue.
 This gives the mediator a first look at how close together or far apart you and your spouse are on the various issues.
+Because mediation is a transparent process, you’ll also each be required to disclose certain information and documentation.

 At the end of mediation, your mediator will formalize your agreements by drafting the appropriate document(s) for you to sign.
 The specific document(s) drafted will be based on the progress made and/or your goal for mediation (e.g., the entire divorce/separation or only specific issues).

 It mostly depends if you can reach agreements on all the issues relevant to your divorce / separation.
-If you and your partner can reach full agreements, you generally will not have to go to court.
+If you and your partner can reach full agreements, you generally won’t have to go to court.

 1. You control your own outcome.